fommil/fpmortals/manuscript/complete.md

 ## Summary

-In this chapter we have skimmed over the data types that scalaz has to offer.
+In this chapter we have skimmed over the data types that Scalaz has to offer.

 It is not necessary to remember everything in this chapter: think of each section as having planted the kernel of an idea in your mind.
 If, in a few